 Changes in Appearance and Camera Angle: Any major changes in appearance, including facial hair and weight changes, can throw off the technology.
 In these instances, a new picture is required.
 Camera angle can also cause issues because multiple angles are needed to identify a face.

 There are various pros and cons to facial recognition technology.
 Whether good or bad, the technology is probably here to stay.
-If you have questions about facial recognition technology, give our experts at RTI a call!
-We can help you decide if the technology will benefit your organization and how to best implement it.
+RTI offers numerous security cameras that will help your organization be secure.
+We can help you decide if monitoring technology will benefit your organization and how to best implement it.

 Date Posted: 9/13/18